serobertson/ExtendingInferences/README.md

 # ExtendingInferences

-A. Example R code to implement estimators in *Extending inferences from a randomized trial to a new target population.* Issa J Dahabreh, Sarah E Robertson, Jon A Steingrimsson, Elizabeth A Stuart, and Miguel A Hernán.
+*Extending inferences from a randomized trial to a new target population.* Issa J Dahabreh, Sarah E Robertson, Jon A Steingrimsson, Elizabeth A Stuart, and Miguel A Hernán.
 Statistics in Medicine (2020).  https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.8426

+A. Example R code to implement estimators

 Required R package is geex (to get the sandwich variance)